VinceECN/OSCILATE/docs/source/sympy_basics.rst

 SymPy basics
 ============

-SymPy is the python symbolic calculus library on which the package relies.
+SymPy is the Python symbolic calculus library on which the package relies.
 Below are some basics about the possibilities it offers.
 For more information, refer to `SymPy's doc <https://docs.sympy.org/latest/index.html>`_.